If you’ve not heard of World Travel Market or WTM as a travel blogger then where have you been?

 I heard about Slum Tourism including information from Unseen Tours and Underground Camden Tours, both based in London.

-I also went to a great Traverse talk about Diversification with Macca from An Adventurous World who raised the point about having many strings to your bow in case Twitter/ Instagram or your other main platform went bust or all your content disappeared overnight.
+I also went to a great Traverse talk about Diversification – Diversify or Die with Barry Johnston from gosh PR and Macca from An Adventurous World who raised the point about having many strings to your bow in case Twitter/ Instagram or your other main platform went bust or all your content disappeared overnight.
 Vine was one such example where people may have thought they could make a living for a while on the platform before it eventually closed down.

 My final talk of the day was discussing whether or not animal interactions can ever be responsible?